schylerwagner/SaaS-Analytics-Engineering/docs/03_data_model.md

 ## Churn Modeling

-During the initial modeling phase, an alternative design was considered where churn would be represented at the subscription level.
-Since subscriptions already contain lifecycle attributes (`start_date`, `end_date`, and `churn_flag`), this approach would accurately represent individual subscription lifecycles.
+During the initial modeling phase, an alternative design was considered where detailed churn would be represented entirely at the subscription level.

+Subscriptions already contain lifecycle attributes such as `start_date`, `end_date`, and `churn_flag`, which provide the appropriate basis for measuring subscription termination.

-However, the source dataset intentionally models detailed churn history at the account level through the `churn_events` table.
-To preserve source fidelity and maintain consistency with the published schema, this project retains the dataset's original relational design.
+However, the source dataset separately models detailed churn-event history at the account level through the `churn_events` table.

+To preserve source fidelity, the project retains both concepts:

+- subscription lifecycle termination is measured using subscription-level fields;
+- detailed churn-event context remains associated with accounts through `churn_events`.

+This distinction became important when developing downstream churn KPIs because an account with churn activity may still maintain other active subscriptions.

 ---